Call now: +1 386 320 5290 (Whatssapp)

 Self drive: a van or regular can wont do, you need a 4x4 or you will not be allowed bu officers through the border.
 It will take you a bit less than regular transfer because you wont stop at the supermarket.
 It’s a good option to save some money and live the experience.
 You can park your car in the San Blas port for a few $ and it will be guarded during your stay.
 Contact us and receive the map and instruction on how to get to the port of San Blas.

-Flying is a very interesting option, you bypass all border chaos and will land in the most incredible part of San Blas, far away from the border and the islands filled with day tourists from Panama.
-Entering San Blas by air gives you the perfect start for your vacation, the plane flies over the jungle and then over the cays of San Blas prior to landing right next to the catamaran.
-No need for a long tedious water taxi transfer.
-You can depart from Albrook international airport at 7:30 AM or which ever time we agree on.
-Details and prices here.
+Flying is a very interesting option, you bypass all border chaos and you will land in the most incredible part of San Blas, far away from the border and the islands filled with day tourists from Panama.
+Entering San Blas by air gives you the perfect start for your vacation.
+The plane flies over the jungle and then over the cays of San Blas prior to landing right next to the catamaran. no need for long tedious water taxi transfer.
+You can depart from Albrook international airport at 7:30 AM or whichever time we agree on.
+Private planes for 2 passengers and a child from $450/way with a maximum weight of 450 lbs and up to 5 passengers for $560/way with a maximum weight of 600 lbs; groups of 8 passengers for $1500/way maximum weight 1400 lbs.
+For more guests please reach us.